 - Cold treatments once in a while

-- Short-term use of antidepressant medicine at bedtime, to improve sleep and mood
+- Short-term use of antidepressants at bedtime, to improve sleep and mood

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all medicines.